mendix/docs/content/addons/ats-addon/ov-function-api.md

 ## 5 Function API Availability

 The Function API is in a closed preview phase right now.
-You can request access by sending an email to `info@mansystems.com` or sending a request to [Mendix Support](https://support.mendix.com/hc/en-us).
+You can request access by sending an email to `info@mansystems.com`.

 If you have feedback on the Function API, send an email to `info@mansystems.com`.